Chart Color Schemes

 Elanora Heights is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Elanora Heights' dwellings, as per the latest Census, were 94.2% houses and 5.8% other types (semi-detached, apartments, 'other').
-Sydney metro had 72.1% houses and 27.9% others.
-Home ownership in Elanora Heights was 43.0%, similar to Sydney metro's figure.
-Mortgaged dwellings were 44.5% and rented ones were 12.5%.
-The median monthly mortgage repayment was $3,586, above Sydney metro's $3,200.
-Median weekly rent was $750, compared to Sydney metro's $695.
-Nationally, Elanora Heights' mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.
+Elanora Heights' dwellings, as per the latest Census, consisted of 94.2% houses and 5.8% other dwellings (semi-detached, apartments, 'other').
+In comparison, Sydney metro had 72.1% houses and 27.9% other dwellings.
+Home ownership in Elanora Heights was 43%, with the rest being mortgaged (44.5%) or rented (12.5%), similar to Sydney metro's figures.
+The median monthly mortgage repayment was $3,586, above Sydney metro's average of $3,200.
+Median weekly rent in Elanora Heights was $750, compared to Sydney metro's $695.
+Nationally, Elanora Heights' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing